R.I.P. Jeffrey Pollack – director of “Above The Rim” dies at 54

 ABOVE THE RIM FLASHBACK

 I still remember my dilemma when Above the Rim came out.
-The Orlando Magic and Sonics were playing on the film’s opening night and there was a lot of hype about Shaq wanting revenge on George Karl and the Sonics because of the perception that Karl ordered a Shaq shut down in the NBA All-Star game, that took place a week earlier, by having the NBA’s leading scorer, double and triple teamed in what was supposed to be a fun game.
-Thankfully I had a blank VHS tape (pre-TIVO) around so I was able to record Shaq and the Magic getting revenge and destroying the Sonics 124-93 and still see Above the Rim that night.
+The Orlando Magic and Sonics were playing on the film’s opening night and there was a lot of hype about Shaq wanting revenge on George Karl and the Sonics because of the perception that Karl ordered a Shaq shut down in the NBA All-Star game that took place a week earlier.
+Thankfully, I had a blank VHS tape (pre-TIVO) around so I was able to record Shaq and the Magic getting revenge and destroying the Sonics 124-93 and still see Above the Rim that night.

 The film only grossed $16 million (15.5 half more than Durant’s ThunderStruck) and was met with some poor critic reviews but has gained a cult following over the years.
 Pollack, the director, would go on to direct the comedies Booty Call in 97 and Lost and Found in 99.